 Year 2 designed and made a bread product that could be sold in Thomas Farynor’s bakery, to raise money for the people who lost their homes in the Great Fire of London.
 Children were very excited about the fact that they could make their own bread.

 Year 3 designed and made an apron suitable to wear during art or cooking lessons.
-With Mr Hartley deciding this was the year of smart uniforms, along with more art and cooking sessions taking place in Key Stage 2, the Year 3 design brief was to make an individualised apron.
 Pupils developed their own design by personalising it and designing and creating an organisation pocket to use in art and cooking lessons.

 Year 4 designed and made their own individual morse code machines, inspired by their Second World work relating to their visit to HMS Belfast.
 The children investigated how morse code machines worked, exploring different types of switches, then creating machines that could transmit morse code messages to each other.